Effect of Fiber Orientation on the Mechanical Properties of Long Glass Fiber Reinforced (LGFR) Composites

 Expandable reinforcing material such as that used for the outer panel of a door has been used to compensate for the lack of stiffness in automotive body panels.
 This material can improve panel stiffness and reduce vibration that causes radiated noise.
 Material properties in practical use have generally been evaluated by sensory methods.
 These properties, however, have not been sufficiently quantified to optimally design reinforcing material.
 We have developed evaluation methods aimed at ensuring reinforcement and also at reducing vibration and deformation in a panel.
 By employing these evaluation methods along with simulation of a material's basic properties, we are able to achieve the optimal design of materials for outer body panels.

 This paper describes the design and development of the rear compartment structure of the sixth generation Corvette, C6, which starts in the 2005 model year.
 The improved design integrates the rear compartment packaging to address issues seen on fifth generation Corvette, C5.
 The molded composite fiberglass reinforced, tub and surround panels are similar to the C5.
 These large panels are modified to fit the new styling theme of the C6, while also addressing the packaging requirements of the updated underbody structure and exhaust system.
 New composite side support brackets and cross car reinforcement combine to address several desired improvements.
 These side support brackets are designed to package the rear audio speakers, electrical modules, wiring and cable routing while also addressing build variation and localized stiffness improvement.
 The side brackets support the surround panel increasing the manufacturing control of the surround panel.
-This provides a more precisely located quarter panel mounting surface enabling high quality surface flushness between the quarter panels and the rear hatch.

 The use of injection molded long glass fiber composites to replace metal in automotive components continues to find success.
 This paper will discuss the use of these composites to replace steel in running boards, a very demanding application.
 The success of an injection molded-in-color composite running board on a 2004 mid size SUV has opened the door to realize the benefits of composites in these large exterior parts.
 These benefits include significant weight reduction, corrosion resistance, scratch and mar resistance, design flexibility, and cost out opportunities.
 40% long glass fiber polypropylene was formulated to meet the rigorous structural and aesthetic requirements demanded by global OEM manufacturers for these large structural parts.